 It’s your right as an employee to stop sexual harassment.
-The sexual harassment attorneys at Wenzel Fenton Cabassa, P.A. represent employees subjected to harassing behavior at work, wrongful termination or other retaliatory actions for reporting sexual harassment.
+The Florida sexual harassment attorneys at Wenzel Fenton Cabassa, P.A. represent employees subjected to harassing behavior at work, wrongful termination, or other retaliatory actions for reporting sexual harassment.
 Our firm handles all types of Title VII employment discrimination claims.

 Everyone deserves a safe, harassment-free workplace.
 Our Florida sexual harassment attorneys fight for employee rights for safety and security at work.